 Property, plant and equipment are depreciated over their useful lives.
-Useful lives are based on management's estimates of the period that the assets can generate revenue, which does not necessarily coincide with the remaining term of a customer's contractual obligation to pursuant to long-term evergreen contracts, initially ten years in length, with paper mills at which the Company operates satellite PCC plants.
+Useful lives are based on management's estimates of the period that the assets can generate revenue, which does not necessarily coincide with the remaining term of a customer's contractual obligation to purchase products made using those assets.
+The Company's sales of PCC are predominantly pursuant to long-term evergreen contracts, initially ten years in length, with paper mills at which the Company operates satellite PCC plants.
 The terms of many of these agreements have been extended, often in connection with an expansion of the satellite PCC plant.
 Failure of a PCC customer to renew an agreement or continue to purchase PCC from a Company facility could result in an impairment of assets charge or accelerated depreciation at such facility.